 This variable compares the percentage of housing stock that was over 40 years of age to the percentage of housing stock that is valued at less than \$50,000.
-Eight percent of the housing stock in Hancock is valued at less than \$50,000.
-So while 38 percent of the housing stock is over 40 years old, it is likely that most of these units are well maintained.
+Slightly more than nine percent (9.3%) of the housing stock in Waushara County is valued at less than \$50,000 (Appendix B, Table B-14).
+So while 41 percent of the housing stock is over 40 years old and was built before 1970 (Appendix B, Table B-3), it is likely that most of these units are well maintained.